frankliu197/Git-tutorial/GIT.md

   GUI
 * master
 ```
 The asterisks (\*) by master means that *HEAD* is pointing the master.
 The variable *HEAD* is used to keep track of which branch you are currently on.
 This is required as many git operations are done relative to *HEAD*.

 **Vocabulary:**
-The branch your HEAD is pointing to is referred to as the *HEAD branch* and the commit is HEAD is pointing to is referred as the *HEAD commit*.
+The branch your HEAD is pointing to is referred to as the *HEAD branch* and the commit the HEAD is pointing to is referred as the *HEAD commit*.

 When we commit, only the HEAD branch is affected: The HEAD branch moves forwards with your new commit and the other branches remain unchanged.
 If the HEAD branch is master and we create a commit with the name "Coded multiplication.txt", the following git graph will emerge.
 <img src="multiplication graph.png" alt="commiting while on the master branch">
 Now the master and GUI branch point to different commits, or different states of your code.

 Instead, you were to commit with the GUI branch instead, only the GUI branch will move forwards.
 <img src="gui pt 1.png" alt="commiting with the GUI branch">
 In this graph, the commits will diverge.
-In this case, the code in either branches are independent from each other: as in if you change a file in one branch, the files in other branches do not change.
+In this case, the code in either branches are independent from each other:
+as in if you change a file in one branch, the files in other branches do not change.

 And just like before, if you were to code in a branch, the code in other branches remains unaffected.
 <img src="independent commits.png">